hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/syntax/insert.md

              .execute();
 ```

-See the [INSERT Database Support](#appendix-a---insert-database-support) section below for the list of databases that support this functionality.
+See the [Appendix A - Database Support for Insert with Generated Keys](#appendix-a---database-support-for-insert-with-generated-keys) section below for the list of databases that support this functionality.

 ## Inserting Using a SELECT without Generated Keys